 Death Sentence Review

 The only spaghetti western by Mario Lanfranchi, better known for directing operas and his work for high-brow television.
 According to Lanfranchi, Tomas Milian calls the film one of the highlights of his career, but Milian said in an interview with the magazine Nocturno that his part is the only highlight of the movie, which is definitely not the same.
 With an avenger who is after the four men who have killed his brother, Sentenza di Morte tells the most common of all spaghetti western stories.
 What sets it apart, is the film's structure of four separate acts, making it look like a stage play or a portmanteau movie.
-American actor Robin Clarke (it's his only spaghetti western too) is the avenger, called Cash (Django in the German language version).
+American actor Robin Clarke (he was Ali McGraw's boyfriend at the time) is the avenger, called Cash (Django in the German language version).
 His brother was killed and he wasn't able to do something about it, because he was an alcoholic at the time.

 # The First Act

 Cash is persecuting a rancher called Diaz (Conte) in a desert landscape.
 Diaz has two guns but no water, Cash has water but no gun, so he keeps his distance, provoking the dehydrated Diaz with his supply of water.
 The act has two flashbacks, one a person.
 The Cash flashback illustrates how Cash's brother was killed, the Diaz flashback tells how Cash arrives at the Diaz ranch and kills all his men.
 Afterwards, we return to the persecution in the desert.
 At night Cash builds a false well that eventually will become Diaz' grave.
 This first episode is a wonderful piece of work, well-told, neatly constructed, very tight.
 The best part of the movie.
 Actually it's a small masterpiece.
 Conte is a rather amiable villain, who has worked hard and led an honest life after his crimes, and we almost feel sorry for him when he is finally killed.

 # The Second Act